MENU

 • Trevi Fountain: This beauty is Rome’s largest and most-famous fountain.
 Expect major crowds, and know you will need some patience to get your perfect pic!

 • Pantheon: It was transformed into a church in 609 AD, though it was built in 120AD as a Roman (pagan) temple for all gods.
 Everyone still calls it the Pantheon, which means “honor all Gods” in Greek.
-Free to enter!
+It’s €5 to enter.

 • Piazza Navona: This square is as popular as it is beautiful!
 Touristy cafes line the edges of the piazza, which has two impressive fountains.

 • Largo di Torre Argentina: This is where Roman senators assassinated Emperor Julius Caesar by stabbing him 23 times (dramatic much?) to death in 44 BC.
+In the past, you could only observe it from above.
+But now you can enter!
+Tickets will set you back €5, plus a €1 presale fee if you book online at the official site.

 Day Two